Skip to main content

 Yet, it can also feel like an intrusion into this deeply personal space.
 The question of when such a program crosses a legal and ethical line is not merely a matter of workplace policy; it is a matter of bodily autonomy and the right to manage your own health journey without external pressure.

-The law is designed to protect your access to and employment status, ensuring they are not contingent upon your willingness to disclose personal health information or submit to medical examinations.
+The law is designed to protect your access to health insurance and employment status, ensuring they are not contingent upon your willingness to disclose personal health information or submit to medical examinations.
 Your privacy in these matters is a protected right, and a wellness program cannot legally compel you to surrender it.

 A program’s voluntary nature is compromised when non-participation leads to a tangible penalty.